Education

 Students teach in a school setting corresponding with their licensure area(s).
 Students work with a cooperating teacher and grow into teaching independently.
 Attendance at regularly scheduled seminars is required.

-Prerequisites: Admission to student teaching and 2.50 GPA.
-Offered: Fall, Spring.
-Special Notes: Students earning a license to teach in two programs must register for EDU 490 in the initial license area and in the additional license or endorsement program.
-Both student teaching placements can occur within the same semester.
-Some situations may require the addition of student teaching during January Session.
+Prerequisites: Admission to Student Teaching.
+Offered: January.
+Special Notes: Students earning a license to teach in two programs must register for EDU 490.
 This course is graded on an S/U basis.

 EDU 491 • Student Teaching in Middle Level 3 Credits